-Handlers that lose dogs to wolves defending their pups can be reimbursed up to $2,500.00 per dead dog.
-It’s a win win situation for hound hunters that send their dogs in pursuit of bear during training and hunting. *updated: as of August 13, 2016 15 dogs have lost their lives in the pursuit of bear.
+Handlers that lose dogs to wolves defending their pups can be reimbursed up to $2,500.00 per dead dog (the state’s wolf depredation program began in 1985).
+It’s a win-win situation for hound hunters that send their dogs in pursuit of bear during training and hunting.
+In 2016 thirty-seven bear hunting dogs were killed in the pursuit of black bear.

 According to 2016 Wisconsin Bear Hunting Regulation on WI DNR website It is legal to train dogs in Zones A, B, and D during the season when hunting bear with aid of dogs is open.
 While hunting bear, or training dogs to pursue bear during the open season for hunting bear, it is illegal to: